Many symmetrically indivisible structures: A Symmetrically Indivisible structure with a reduct that is not Symmetrically Indivisible

 \subsection{Enumeration endowments}

 \

-Throughout this subsection -- fix an ultrahomogeneous structure $U$ in a relational language $\cL$ satisfying the pigeonhole principal and a structure $U^{*}$ not symmetrically indivisible such that $U\lesssim U^{*}\lesssim U$.
+Throughout this subsection fix an ultrahomogeneous structure $U$ in a relational language $\cL$ satisfying the pigeonhole property and a structure $U^{*}$ not symmetrically indivisible such that $U\lesssim U^{*}\lesssim U$.
 (For example, the random graph $\Gamma$ and $\Gamma^{*}$ defined above.)

 Before we continue our construction, we give a general claim about the pigeonhole property: \begin{lemma} If $a_1,\dots, a_n, b \in U$ are distinct and\ $g:\{a_1, \dots, a_n\}\to U$ is a partial isomorphism, then the substructure whose universe is is isomorphic to $U$, in particular, $S$ is infinite. \end{lemma}